pypa/sample-namespace-packages/README.md

 # Current status

-To see the status since the last time I updated this repo open [table.md](table.md).
+To see the status since the last time the scenarios were run open [table.md](table.md).